 The Airmen's Stories - P/O W Lapkowski

-Born on 6th November 1913, Waclaw Lapkowski was in the Polish Air Force before the war and was serving with its 112 Squadron at the outbreak of war.
+Waclaw Lapkowski was born on 6th November 1913 and was serving in 112 Squadron of the Polish Air Force at the outbreak of war.
 On 6th September 1939 he shared a He111 and a Do17 with a He111 destroyed on the 9th.

 He subsequently made his way to England, details unknown, and joined 303 squadron on the day it was formed at Northolt – 2nd August 1940.
 He claimed a Ju88 destroyed on 5th September.
 On that day he was himself shot down by a Me109 in combat over Gillingham.
 He baled out, with a broken leg and burns, landed at Hawkwell and was admitted to Rochford (Southend) Hospital.
 His Hurricane, P2985, crashed at Bonvill's Farm, North Benfleet.